secure-systems-lab/dsse/specification.md

 -   Why use PAE?

-    -   Because we need an unambiguous way to serializing two fields, payloadType and payload.
+    -   Because we need an unambiguous way of serializing two fields, payloadType and payload.
 PAE is already documented and good enough.
 No need to reinvent the wheel.